tarwn/lessthandot-hugo/blogs/content/posts/2016-03-02-mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml.md

 	}
 };
 ```
 This is a pretty basic example.
-Starting here, we could easily come back through and pass the field&#8217;s name though for richer error messages, use the format method for the values in the tryValidate error messages, and so on.
-We could also extend the tryParse method to accept and expand on values like &#8220;$100K&#8221;, converting something that would be natural to the user to a value that is natural to the inner Model (and then doing the reverse in the format method).
+Starting here, we could easily come back through and pass the field's name though for richer error messages, use the format method for the values in the tryValidate error messages, and so on.
+We could also extend the tryParse method to accept and expand on values like “$100K”, converting something that would be natural to the user to a value that is natural to the inner Model (and then doing the reverse in the format method).

 ## What we gain